 - It may help with seizure disorders.

-- THCA slows the proliferation of cancerous cells, specifically prostate cancer.
+- THCA slows the proliferation of cancerous cells, specifically prostate cancer, and might fight tumors.

 - It can help stop fat cells from accumulating, helping prevent metabolic disease and obesity.

 THCA can also offer the same benefits as THC when people light and smoke the plant.
 Decarboxylated THCA, aka THC, exhibits promising therapeutic potential for various wellness concerns.

 - Stimulates the appetite

 - Can work as a sleep aid.

 Further scientific investigation is needed to fully understand and validate these potential benefits.